jina-ai/finetuner/docs/get-started/3d-mesh/index.md

 In order to not reinvent the wheel we will use this model.
 We will also use Jina's 3D Mesh Encoder which wraps these two models in an executor.
 This executor receives Documents containing point sets data in its blob attribute, with shape (N, 3) and encodes them to embeddings of shape (D,).
 Now, the following pretrained models are ready to be used to create embeddings:

-- PointConv-Shapenet-d512: A PointConv model resulted in 512 dimension of embeddings, which is finetuned on ShapeNet dataset.
+- PointConv-Shapenet-d512: A PointConv model finetuned on ShapeNet dataset, resulting in 512 dimension of embeddings.
-- PointConv-Shapenet-d1024: A PointConv model resulted in 1024 dimension of embeddings, which is finetuned on ShapeNet dataset.
+- PointConv-Shapenet-d1024: A PointConv model finetuned on ShapeNet dataset, resulting in 1024 dimension of embeddings.

 As we already have an Encoder that uses `PointConv` to embed data let's use it.